-Chromebooks don’t have separate left and right buttons on the trackpad, leaving some new owners confused as how to right click on a Chromebook.
+Chromebooks don’t have separate left and right buttons on the trackpad, a design quirk that leaves some users wondering how to right click on a Chromebook.

 But new owners are sometimes left stumped having become used to the way their Windows laptop or netbook did it.